snoyberg/conduit/README.md

 There are two semi-advanced concepts to get across in this example:

 1. If you run this, the result is a _descending_ list from 10 to 1.
-This is because using `leftover` works in a FILO (first in last out) fashion.
+This is because using `leftover` works in a LIFO (last in first out) fashion.
 2. If you take off the `return () .|` bit, this example will fail to compile.
 That's because, by using `leftover`, we've stated that our conduit actually takes some input from upstream.
 If you remember,